IHE/ITI.Topologies/WTF.md

 The partOf element is typically used to represent business relationships (Department X is part of Organization Y which is a subsidiary of Organization Z), so additional hierarchies, such as hierarchies representing connectivity, should be represented using the OrganizationAffiliation Resource.
 The OrganizationAffiliation Resource establishes a parent-child relationship via its organization (parent) and participatingOrganization (child) elements.
 It also has a code element that can be used to identify the nature of the relationship between organization and participatingOrganization. mCSD defines a code - DocShare-federate - to imply that a parent organization provides access to documents for its children in a Document Sharing Network.
+OrganizationAffiliation also has an endpoint element, though our guidance in this section recommends against its use in order to simplify endpoint search algorithms.

 The third Resource that is critical to establishing connectivity is the Endpoint resource.
 An Organization can have one or more Endpoints to represent an access point for electronic communication with that Organization.